 Growth and Capital Flows with Risky Entrepreneurship

-Contrary to the prediction of benchmark neoclassical models, growth accelerations in developing countries tend to be associated with current account improvements, resulting from larger increases in saving than in investment.
-I argue that this can be driven by the behavior of entrepreneurs facing incomplete financial markets and risky investment.
-The uninsurable risk of losing invested capital forces entrepreneurs to rely on self-financing to build up their firms.
-As new business opportunities open up, entrepreneurs increase their saving to finance the investment that produces growth.
-The key insight is that saving has to rise more than investment in order to allow also for the accumulation of precautionary assets.
-As a consequence, entrepreneurs generate a net saving increase that sustains persistent net capital outflows.
-Plausibly calibrated simulations produce sizeable quantitative effects.
-I then show that the introduction of state contingent claims reduces capital out flows, speeds up growth and leads to substantial welfare gains.
+This paper shows that the behavior of entrepreneurs facing incomplete financial markets and risky investment can explain why growth accelerations in developing countries tend to be associated with current account improvements.
+The uninsurable risk of losing invested capital forces entrepreneurs to rely on self-financing, so that when business opportunities open up entrepreneurs increase saving to finance the investment that produces growth.
+The key insight is that saving has to rise more than investment to allow also for the accumulation of precautionary assets.
+Plausibly calibrated simulations show that this net saving increase can sustain large and persistent net capital outflows.

 Suggested Citation: Suggested Citation